π Getting Started

 - Ports β Adjust the exposed ports (specifically, Caddy's) depending on environment or application (you may bring up multiple).

-β οΈ Important: The .env file is for local development only.
+β οΈ The .env file is for development only.
 Never store real secrets in version control or production.
 Use CI/CD environment variables or a secrets manager instead.

 3. Start the Stack